shayaanfarooq/whatsnews/README.md

 ## Features

--  Fetches news articles from multiple sources (NewsAPI and The Guardian API as of now).
+-  Fetches news articles from multiple sources (NewsAPI, The Guardian, and NY Times API as of now).
 -  A responsive UI to browse articles by categories or news sources.
 -  Searching and filtering articles
 -  Top strories feed